The Specials: The Specials Mk.2 (1993–1998)

 Despite the live success, the band fizzled out after a 1998 Japan tour (which Panter missed due to illness), although limited touring with a different line-up continued into 2000.
 The release of the earlier Trojan sessions, Skinhead Girl in 2000 and Conquering Ruler in 2001, would be the last heard from the band for some time.

-After completing a similar project with The Selecter in 1999, Roger Lomas brought the group back into the studio to record a number of classic songs from the Trojan Records back catalogue.
+After completing a similar project with the Selecter in 1999, Roger Lomas brought the group back into the studio to record a number of classic songs from the Trojan Records back catalogue.
 Two weeks before this project, Golding left the group to concentrate on domestic life in Seattle.
 Turning to another Selecter veteran for help, the band replaced him on guitar with Neol Davies.
 Davies, Staple, Radiation and Panter, joined by a group of session musicians, recorded a wealth of tracks that eventually saw release by Trojan sub-label Receiver Records as Skinhead Girl in 2000 and Conquering Ruler in 2001.

-The Specials reunion (2008–present)
+The Specials reunion (2008–2022)

 Terry Hall & Friends

 In 2007, Hall teamed up with Golding for the first time in 24 years, to play Specials songs at two music festivals.
 At Glastonbury Festival, they appeared on the Pyramid Stage with Lily Allen to perform "Gangsters".
 In May 2009, Golding claimed that Allen's reuniting him with Hall played a "massive part" in the group's later reformation.
 Later the same day, they played on the Park Stage, with Damon Albarn of Blur on piano and beatboxer Shlomo providing rhythm, to perform "A Message to You, Rudy".
 At GuilFest, Golding joined the Dub Pistols to again perform "Gangsters".
 In 2007, Golding regularly performed concerts and recorded with Pama International, a collective of musicians who were members of Special Beat.

 On 30 March 2008, Hall stated that the Specials would be reforming for tour dates in autumn 2008, and possibly for some recording.
 This was officially confirmed on 7 April 2008.
 On 6 September 2008, six members of the band performed on the main stage at the Bestival, billed as the "Surprise Act".
 By December 2008, the band had announced 2009 tour dates to celebrate their 30th anniversary, although founder member Dammers was not joining the band on the tour.

 Hall was quoted as saying, "The door remains open to him".
 However, Dammers described the new reunion as a "takeover" and claimed he had been forced out of the band.
 Around that same time, longtime Specials fan Amy Winehouse joined Dammers onstage at Hyde Park, singing the song he wrote for the Specials, "Free Nelson Mandela", for Mandela's 90th birthday concert, dubbed 46664 after Mandela's prison number, and also the name of his AIDS charity, which received money raised by the birthday bash.